All Beneteau Boats For Sale

-The Beneteau history dates back to 1884 as they begin to design and build boats around that time.
-The company’s production facilities are now in both France and the United States after the Beneteau USA plant opened in 1986.
+The Beneteau history dates back to 1884, as they began to design and build boats.
+The company’s production facilities are now in France and the United States after the Beneteau USA plant opened in 1986.
 Beneteau has five manufacturing factories in the Vendee in western France and its USA plant in Marion, South Carolina.

-The company was founded by Benjamin Beneteau in 1884 at Croix-de-Vie, in France when he began to build sailing trawlers.
+The company was founded by Benjamin Beneteau in 1884 at Croix-de-Vie, in France, when he began to build sailing trawlers.
 In the mid-sixties, his grandchildren introduced a line of fibreglass boats.
-His grandchild Annette Beneteau Roux is still in leadership team at Group Beneteau.
+His grandchild Annette Beneteau Roux is still in the leading team at Group Beneteau.
 Today Beneteau owns many brands such as CNB, Lagoon, IRM, EYB, Jeanneau, Wauquiez, O’Hara, and Microcar.

-Despite still having family origins involved with its running, Beneteau has evolved and diversified to produce sailing yachts and motor boats in virtually all categories of leisure craft.
-The current Beneteau range is split into two main areas; Sail & Power, while their larger yachts are now under the guise of Monte Carlo Yachts.
+Despite still having family origins involved with its running, Beneteau has evolved and diversified to produce sailing yachts and motorboats in virtually all leisure craft categories.
+The current Beneteau range is split into two main areas; Sail & Power, while their larger yachts are now under Monte Carlo Yachts' guise.

-Beneteau motor boats include the Antares and Flyer, whose models have been synonymous with Beneteau as far back as the 1960's, though the modern variants bear minimal resemblance to their predecessors.
-During the early part of this century, Beneteau developed new and more extensive models, introducing both the Swift Trawler and Monte Carlo ranges to offer more substantial boats with greater cruising capability.
+Beneteau motorboats include the Antares and Flyer, whose models have been synonymous with Beneteau as far back as the 1960s, though the modern variants bear minimal resemblance to their predecessors.
+Beneteau developed new and more extensive models during the early part of this century, introducing both the Swift Trawler and Monte Carlo ranges to offer more substantial boats with greater cruising capability.